-You can read the previous parts of this series of articles via the links below:
+You can read other parts of this series of articles via the links below:

 What is Microsoft Fabric?
 Part 1: From the past to the present